How To Organise Your Shopping List, Save Time and Money and Create a Menu Plan.

 The starting point is also the most time consuming but it doesn't have to be done every week and it definitely gets easier!

 First of all it is an inventory of all the places where you store your food.
 I do a Fridge, Freezer and Cupboard inventory.
 You may have a Pantry or Garage Storage Inventory.
 The idea of performing an inventory is twofold.
 Firstly you have a complete list of all the foodstuff you own and secondly you now have an idea of where you don't need to spend money.

-This is an example of the Cupboard Inventory I use.
-In my shop you can download this and all the other inventory lists.
+This is an example of the Fridge Inventory I use.
+In my Etsy Shop you can download this and all the other inventory lists.